microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

     2. Set Agent Specification to ubuntu-16.04

-4. Setup Build pipeline – Add the following tasks
+4. Setup Build pipeline – Add the following tasks by clicking "+"

     1. Python version – 3.6

-    2. Bash task to setup environment using Script Path – install_environment.sh is the file used
+    2. Add a task to setup environment by using install_environment.sh file in environment_setup folder.
+This will install all the python modules required for the project.
+        -**Hint:** Use a command line task

-    3. Azure CLI task to get Azure ML Workspace connection – Workspace.py is the file used in the Inline Script
+    3. Add a task to get Azure ML Workspace connection by using Workspace.py in "service/code" folder.
+This will establish connection to Azure ML workspace by using yourd workspace details in config.json file
-       -**Note:** If you see issues with version 2.0 of Azure CLI, use version 1.0
+       -**Note:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.

-    4. Azure CLI task to acquire time series transactions data – AcquireData.py is the file used in the Inline Script
+    4. Add a task to acquire time series transactions data by using AcquireData.py in "service/code" folder.
+This will download and extract the data required to train a forecasting model in the next steps.

     5. Azure CLI task to train ARIMA model to forecast transactions – TrainOnLocal.py is the file used in the Inline Script